isc-projects/stork/doc/dev/ci-images.rst

     - ``ci-danger`` - Image for Danger CI tool.
 It was replaced with ``debian.Dockerfile`` (``ci-base``) image.
-    - ``ci-postgresql`` - Image for PostgreSQL database.
+    - ``ci-postgres`` - Image for PostgreSQL database.
 It was used to perform the backend unit tests in the CI pipeline.
 It was replaced with the official Postgres image (based on Alpine).